Like Sunday, Like Rain: Plot

-Later, while hanging at the park, Reggie becomes fascinated with Eleanor.
+Later, while hanging out at the park, Reggie becomes fascinated with Eleanor.
 Eleanor's father is terminally ill and she has to go upstate to see him.
 Eleanor originally plans to go away for a few days, but Reggie suggests he go with her and they travel to her hometown.
 Reggie gets to see Eleanor's life and her dysfunctional family.
-Eleanor's sister works at a seedy bar, while her mother and uncle are care-free about Eleanor's father.
+Eleanor's sister works at a seedy bar, while her mother and uncle are carefree about Eleanor's father.
 Looking after Reggie's interest and unable to stand the situation at home, Eleanor takes him to a hotel to have some peace and quiet.
 There Eleanor tells Reggie how she met Dennis, the messy relations with her family, and that she nearly went to Juilliard to study the cornet.
 Reggie is intrigued that Eleanor can play.
 She explains she wanted to play the trumpet, but chose the cornet instead; she never made it to Juilliard due to lack of funds.
 Before they go to sleep, Reggie promises to write a cornet piece to include Eleanor in his single.

 The following day, Eleanor visits her father and Reggie can only watch from a distance, seeing Eleanor become very emotional.
 Dropping off the car she borrowed from her uncle, she is enraged at how he could be so nonchalant about the illness of his brother.
-Her uncle and mother become defensive and Eleanor storms out, declaring she will never return and escorts Reggie back home.
+Her uncle and mother become defensive and Eleanor storms out, declaring she will never return, and escorts Reggie back home.

 As the summer is nearly over, Reggie has formed a close bond with Eleanor, but her job is only temporary and another sitter has arrived to take over.
 He has trouble accepting Eleanor's departure and wants her to stay.
 Eleanor feels the need to regroup at home to get her life back in order and they promise to stay in touch with each other before emotionally embracing.
 Eleanor kisses Reggie lightly and bids him farewell.
 Reggie resumes his lonely, privileged life, with Eleanor on his mind.
 On the doorstep of Eleanor's family home, Reggie arranges a gift for her: a cornet with the revised notes to Like Sunday, Like Rain.
 Reggie resumes playing the cello and, at a distance, Eleanor plays her part.